RosterElf Logo

 Frequently asked questions

 • Use a centralised rostering platform that supports multi-site management.
 Configure each site with its specific operating hours, roles, and award coverage.
 Create standardised policies where possible while allowing for site-specific variations.
 Establish clear permission levels so site managers can manage their own rosters while regional managers have oversight across all locations.
+Read our guide on designing roster templates for consistency.

 • Yes, with proper setup.
 Staff need to complete site-specific inductions and training for each location.
 Track their qualifications and approved sites in your rostering system.
 Ensure travel time between sites is factored into scheduling and pay calculations.
 Many awards require paying travel time when staff move between sites during a single shift.
+Check Fair Work Ombudsman guidelines on travel time.

 • Configure each site with its applicable award in your rostering system.
 This ensures correct penalty rates, minimum shift requirements, and allowances are applied based on where the work is performed.
 If a staff member works at sites with different award coverage, they should be paid according to the award that applies to each specific work location.

-Regulatory sources
+Regulatory sources & research

-Official resources for multi-site employment compliance:
+Official Australian government and industry resources for multi-site employment compliance:

-Manage multi-site rosters
+Manage multi-site rosters effortlessly

 Start trial Book a demo